Nevatim Airbase: 140 Squadron "Golden Eagle"

 The 140 Squadron "Golden Eagle", which operated from 1973 with A-4H/N Skyhawk Ayit, was relocated in 1982 from the abandoned Etzion Airbase in the Sinai to the newly established Ramon Airbase in the Negev and continued as a fighter and training squadron until it was finally closed down in 1985.
 One year later, in 1986, it was reopened at Nevatim with F-16A/B Netz fighter jets, which were pulled together from other bases here.
 It was not until 2013 that this squadron was closed again and its remaining F-16A/B jets were handed over to the 116 Squadron "Defenders Of The South" – also at Nevatim.

 The F-16A jet #243 (see photo in the gallery below) was involved in Operation Opera on 7 June 1981, the destruction of the Iraqi nuclear reactor Osirak.
 It was flown by Ilan Ramon (1954–2003) and took off from Etzion Airbase for the operation, and it received a corresponding triangular symbol afterwards.
 At that time, this F-16A belonged to 110 Squadron "Knights Of The North" at Ramat David Airbase, later to 140 Squadron "Golden Eagle" at Nevatim, as can be seen in the photo below.

-After being closed for more than three years, the 140 Squadron "Golden Eagle" was reopened at Nevatim in December 2016 and was the first squadron in Israel (and outside the USA) to receive the new stealth fighter jet F-35I with the Hebrew designation Adir (אדיר).
+After being closed for more than three years, the 140 Squadron "Golden Eagle" was reopened at Nevatim in December 2016 and was the first squadron in Israel (and outside the USA) to receive the new stealth fighter jet F-35I with the Hebrew designation Adir (אדיר, "The Mighty One").